-&lt;sup>8 There are some exceptions for a small number of countries.
+7 There are some exceptions for a small number of countries.
 See the data Appendix for details.

-&lt;sup>9 While most countries adopted a rotating panel sampling scheme to collect the data as in the CPS for the US, it is not possible to follow individuals over time in the harmonized sample because of confidentiality issues.
+While most countries adopted a rotating panel sampling scheme to collect the data, as in the CPS for the US, it is not possible to follow individuals over time in the harmonized sample because of confidentiality issues.